yumh1/AgentNetworkProtocol/README.md

 For further understanding, you can refer to these documents:

 - For our overall design philosophy and concepts, see our technical white paper: [AgentNetworkProtocol Technical White Paper](01-AgentNetworkProtocol%20Technical%20White%20Paper.md)

 - We've designed a decentralized authentication scheme that leverages existing web infrastructure while maintaining decentralization.
 We believe this is currently the optimal solution for agent authentication: [did:wba Method Specification](03-did:wba%20Method%20Design%20Specification.md)

   - This is our did:wba service side interface, which can be used to test your own did:wba client and service side: [did:wba service side interface](docs/did:wba%20server%20test%20interface.md)

-- Based on DID, we've designed an end-to-end encrypted communication protocol for agents, distinct from TLS as intermediate relay nodes cannot decrypt the content: [DID-based End-to-End Encrypted Communication](04-End-to-End%20Encrypted%20Communication%20Technology%20Protocol%20Based%20on%20did.md)
+- Based on DID, we've designed an end-to-end encrypted communication protocol for agents, distinct from TLS as intermediate relay nodes cannot decrypt the content: [DID-based End-to-End Encrypted Communication](message/04-End-to-End%20Encrypted%20Communication%20Technology%20Protocol%20Based%20on%20did.md)

 - We've designed a meta-protocol for negotiating communication protocols between agents, enabling them to autonomously negotiate their communication protocols: [Meta-Protocol Design Specification](06-ANP-Agent%20Communication%20Meta-Protocol%20Specification.md)

 - We have designed a protocol for describing agents that enables data exchange between agents: [Agent Description Protocol Specification](07-ANP-Agent%20Description%20Protocol%20Specification.md)

+- We have designed an agent message specification that can be used for agent message proxy services, allowing agents to hide behind proxy services to achieve higher security and reduce the cost of agent development and maintenance.
+[End-to-End Encrypted Communication Based on did](message/04-End-to-End%20Encrypted%20Communication%20Technology%20Protocol%20Based%20on%20did.md), [Message Service Protocol Based on did](message/05-Message%20Service%20Protocol%20Based%20on%20did.md).
+(Note: These two specifications are based on the deprecated did:all method and will be upgraded to the did:wba method in the future)

 - Additional specifications are currently under development.

 Here are some of our blogs: